opendocsg/opendoc-state-courts-practice-directions-2021/PART-14-BILLS-OF-COSTS-FOR-ASSESSMENT.md

 >(b) Input tax allowable:

 >The proportion of input tax for which the receiving parties, or one or more of them, are not entitled to credit should be stated, as a percentage, in parentheses after the GST registration number of the party or parties concerned.
-For a person who is not liable to be registered within the meaning of the First Schedule to the Goods and Services Tax Act (Cap 117A), this proportion should be 100%.
+For a person who is not liable to be registered within the meaning of the First Schedule to the Goods and Services Tax Act 1993, this proportion should be 100%.

 >(c) Apportionment: